madhusudancs/PL241-MCS-Compiler/README.rst

 Contributing
 ------------

-As mentioned in the previous sections it will be nice to see at the following implemented
+As mentioned in the previous sections it will be nice to see at least the following implemented

   * Parsing major programming languages
   * Generating binaries for ARM